Autoaccept a Meeting Request using Rules

 To Save with no response sent

-To accept the meeting and add it to your calendar automatically, without sending a response, Christopher changed the last part of the code to:
+To accept the meeting and add it to your calendar automatically, without sending a response, one of two options should work to suppress the response:

 Dim oResponse